 After pressing him for more details, Luke told his mother he lived in Chicago, took the train a lot, and died in a fire.
 After mentioning his death, Luke made a hand motion indicating someone jumping out a window.
 When Erica punched the information into a search engine, she discovered a news story about a fire in the Paxton Hotel in Chicago.
 In March of 1993, 19 people died in a fire at the building and a woman, Pam Robinson, perished when she jumped out a window.

-To this day, Erica can't explain how Luke would have known about a fire in Chicago.
+Erica couldn't explain how Luke would have known about a fire in Chicago.
 He had never been to the city, and she never discussed it with him.
-While the haunting story of Pam Robinson could be a coincidence, it's enough to make Erica believe.
+While the haunting story of Pam Robinson could be a coincidence, it was enough to make Erica believe.

-Two Sisters Killed In A Car Accident Reincarnated As Twins
+Two Sisters Killed In A Car Accident Were Reincarnated As Twins

 John and Florence Pollack were devastated when their twin daughters, Joanna and Jacqueline, died in a car accident on May 5, 1957.
 The following year, they were thrilled to hear they were expecting and, once again, Florence was carrying twins.
 The twins, Gillian and Jennifer, were born identical except for Jennifer's birthmarks.
 She had a birthmark on her waist, similar to a birthmark Jacqueline had, and a birthmark on her forehead that resembled one of Jacqueline’s scars.